maniospas/Blombly/docs/basics/blocks.md

 though we stress that it is better to execute code to determine configurations.
 Positional arguments are stored in a list called `args`.
 For safery, this is considered a language keyword and the compiler does not allow its usage.
-You can then access list elements or use `next` to obtain their values like so:
+You can then access list elements or use `next` to obtain their values like below.

 ```java
 // main.bb